End of Time (Beyoncé song): Live videos

-Music Video

-A music video was planned for release, but never came to fruition.
-Choreographer Teyana Taylor explained backstage at the VMA Awards that the "dance scene at the very, very end of "Fade" was something she originally choreographed for End Of Time.
-"Me and one of my homeboys Matthew Pasterisa actually made that choreography for Beyonce for when 'End of Time' came out," the singer revealed.
-"She loved it but she wound up not being able to use it because she was pregnant, but back then the world didn’t know.
-All this time that choreography was just sitting there.
-And as soon as I was freestyling [for Kanye] it just came out naturally."

 Flash mob and cover version

-Several fans of Knowles swarmed Target, where the deluxe edition of 4 was exclusively available, for a flash mob on July 18, 2011.
+Several fans of Beyoncé swarmed Target, where the deluxe edition of 4 was exclusively available, for a flash mob on July 18, 2011.
 Led by former American Idol contestant and YouTube celebrity Todrick Hall, the dancers put down their red shopping baskets and started performing moves to "End of Time" as patrons snapped pictures on their cell phones.
 The dance crew, dressed in red, black, and white, grew in size as the performance carried on in the aisle of the retail store.
-Knowles' team showed their appreciation by posting the video on Knowles' website, writing that they were impressed.
+Beyoncé's team showed their appreciation by posting the video on her website, writing that they were impressed.
 On April 13, 2012, Georgia McCarthy performed "End of Time" on the Australian talent show, Young Talent Time.

 Credits and personnel

 Credits adapted from 4 liner notes.